Mock modular Eisenstein series with Nebentypus: Modularity properties of new divisor function generating functions

 is modular.
 This concludes the proof. \end{proof} \begin{remark} A very similar complication for holomorphic projection in weight $2$ is dealt with in an analogous way in the seminal work of Gross and Zagier \cite[Proposition 6.2]{GrZ86}, and has continued to arise in subsequent papers involving holomorphic projection.
 It would be very interesting to find an exact (or more conceptual) formula for $\alpha_{\psi}$ in all of these situations, rather than having to rely on the solvability of a system of linear equations in modular forms. \end{remark} \begin{remark} As an alternative to the proof given above, one might also define a modified regularized holomorphic projection operator for translation invariant functions by the constant term in the Laurent expansion around $s=0$ of

 This however does not in general produce holomorphic functions, but might add powers of $\Im(\tau)$, just like when one applies Hecke's trick to find the transformation properties of $E_2$.
 Other than that, \Cref{lempihol} essentially still holds.
-The power of $\Im(\tau)$ introduced by the regularization may be replaced by a multiple of $E_2$, again verifying the claim. \end{remark}
+The power of $\Im(\tau)$ introduced by the regularization may be replaced by a multiple of $E_2$, again verifying the claim. \end{remark} \begin{remark} The argument that enables us to use holomorphic projection in the above setup using Appell-Lerch sums would also suffice to establish modularity, without relying on holomorphic projection at all.

+It seems conceivable that one can derive asymptotics for Appell-Lerch sums near cusps more directly.
+For example a straightforward modification of \cite[Lemma 4.3]{BringmannRolen} shows that derivatives of Appell-Lerch sums have the right order of magnitude approaching cusps of $\Gamma_0(4N)$, so a more careful analysis should yield the correct asymptotic expansion. \end{remark}